elaxys/android-websocket-client/README.md

   The method returns the ID of the message or null if the transmission queue is full.
-When the message is sent (inserted into the operating system network buffer) the listener method ***onClientSent()*** is called.
+When the message is sent (inserted into the operating system network buffer) the listener method ***onClientSent()*** is called informing the ID of the message sent.
   Messages can be inserted in the transmission queue even if the client is not started or connected yet.

 - To send TEXT or BINARY fragmented messages to the server